-Section 444 of the Education Act 1996 makes it parents/carers responsibility to ensure their child's attendance at the academy which they are on roll.
-Whilst we want to continue to support forename and the family to improve this/her/their attendance, we will now be seeking additional advice from the local authority attendance team
+Section 444 of the Education Act 1996 makes it parents'/carers' responsibility to ensure their child's attendance at the academy at which they are on roll.
+Failure to do so may result in legal action being taken.

+Whilst we want to continue to support NAME and the family to improve this/her/their attendance, we will now be seeking additional advice from the local authority attendance team.